-Over the past period the Government of Sudan worked hand in hand with the state members of the Ottawa Treaty, donors and experts within daunting mix political, economic, security and climatic circumstances towards achieving the goal of; 'Sudan free from mines', the goal that we sincerely believe with its fully attainment we could realize the security and welfare of our people.
-What have been achieved up-to-date is so tremendous, however there much still remained to be achieved in the direction of perfect-manner compliance with Ottawa's stipulations.
+During this period the Government of Sudan worked hand in hand with the state members of the Ottawa Treaty, donors and experts within daunting mix political, economic, security and climatic circumstances towards achieving the goal of; 'Sudan free from mines', the goal that we sincerely believe with its full attainment we could realize the security and welfare of our people.
+What has been achieved up-to-date is tremendous.
+However, there still much to be achieved in compliance with the Ottawa treaty.